flandolfi/P2PBC-midterm/README.md

     java -jar ./bin/P2PBC-midterm.jar

-executed in the root folder.
+from the root directory.
 This will start a simulation on a Chord ring of 2¹⁶ possible keys initialized with 2¹⁰ nodes, creating a JSON file `./log.json` with the routing statistics, such as an histogram of the number of keys of each node or the length of the path computed by Chord.
-As example:
+For example:

     {
       "experiments": [